moatazeldebsy/devops-onboarding/README.md

 # Honestbee DevOps Onboarding Guide

-This repository contains materials for to assist onboarding of engineers in the DevOps team of Honestbee.
-However, all source code and information contained in here is free to use and share for anyone outside of our organisation.
+This repository contains materials to assist onboarding of engineers in the DevOps team of Honestbee.
+All information herein is free to use and share for anyone outside of our organisation.

 Guides and exercises here are intended to be followed in a _local development environment_ not on any actual cloud infrastructure.

 ## Development Environment

-- You need a modern text editor or IDE capable of editing any type of text file
+- You need a modern text editor or IDE supporting advanced editing and highlighting for various languages
-- Choice is up to preference, if unsure, use [Visual Studio Code][6]
+- Choice is up to preference - if unsure, use [Visual Studio Code][6]
 - You will be using the terminal a lot

 ## Tasks